HamadRemeithi/EViFT/README.md

 ## Acknowledgement

-This codebase is built on top of [Image-Fusion-Transformer](https://github.com/Vibashan/Image-Fusion-Transformer) by [Vibashan](https://github.com/Vibashan).
+This codebase is still in progress and is being built on top of [Image-Fusion-Transformer](https://github.com/Vibashan/Image-Fusion-Transformer) by [Vibashan](https://github.com/Vibashan).